Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Detailed Design of Blacklight

-\para{Step 3: Comparing and matching fingerprints.} Upon receiving a new query $x$, Blacklight will compute its fingerprint $\mathbb{S}(\mathbf{H}_x)$ and compare it with all the fingerprints stored in the database.
+Upon receiving a new query $x$, Blacklight computes its fingerprint $\mathbb{S}(\mathbf{H}_x)$ and compares it to all prior fingerprints stored in the database.
 If any stored fingerprint shares more than $\mathbf{T}$ hash entries with $\mathbb{S}(\mathbf{H}_x)$, then $x$ is flagged as an attack image.
-Here the value of $\mathbf{T}$ can be configured to meet the desired false positive rate.
+Here, the value of $\mathbf{T}$ can be configured to meet the desired false positive rate.
 Later in \S\ref{sec:theory}, we analytically show that by properly configuring $\mathbf{T}$ and $\mathbf{S}$, we can achieve accurate attack detection at a low false positive rate.

-Computing the maximum overlap between the fingerprint of a query and $m$ stored fingerprints is non-trivial.
-A simple algorithm would incur computation cost of $O(m)$.
-A slightly better algorithm can store a \htedit{query $x$'s fingerprint into a hashmap using each of its hash entry as a key.} The maximum overlap with all $m$ queries can be found by retrieving all queries associated with each \htedit{key} in $x$'s fingerprints, and counting the max frequency of any query in that set.
-An efficient implementation can produce average runtime \htedit{cost} that is a constant independent of $m$.
+Computing the maximum overlap between the fingerprint of a query and $n$ stored fingerprints is non-trivial.
+A simple algorithm would incur computation cost of $O(n)$.
+We use a better algorithm which stores a query $x$'s fingerprint into a hashmap using each of its hash entry as a key.
+The maximum overlap with all $n$ queries can be found by retrieving all queries associated with each key in $x$'s fingerprints, and counting the max frequency of any query in that set.
+An efficient implementation can produce average runtime that is a constant independent of $n$.
 We leave the design and analysis of an efficient hashset matching algorithm to future work.

-\para{Scalability.} In practice, the defender can periodically ({\em e.g.\/} once per day) reset the fingerprints of prior queries to avoid overflowing local storage (and also refresh the salt value for the secure hash).
-An attacker can attempt to space its black-box queries across different days to evade detection, we consider this Pause and Resume attack in \S\ref{sec:evasion}.
+We present detailed performance overheads in \S\ref{sec:overhead}.